 But like the rest of your physical and mental health, your diet and lifestyle can have a significant impact on your anxiety as well.

 Sugary and processed foods definitely make anxiety and your mental health worse.

 So if you wonder if you can treat anxiety naturally, yes, it is possible.

 However, if you have to take medications, there is no shame in that either.
 You do you!.

 You got to do what works for you.
-And you can take medications and still eat healthily and your mental health will definitely benefit from a clean diet and lifestyle plus medication if your doctor feels they are called for and you are in agreement.
+And you can take medications and still eat healthily.
+Your mental health will definitely benefit from a clean diet and lifestyle plus medications if medications are needed.

 In the end or much sooner than later, those excess processed carbs will show up to haunt you in the way of exhaustion, or anxious thoughts.
 Generally, regularly eating such food will cause you problems mentally and physically.

 Scientists are finding that what we eat affects our mental health and that the gut and the brain are in constant communication.
 Eating inflammatory foods causes inflammation in the gut which messes with this important communication.

 It is therefore important to be proactive by living as naturally as possible.

 While diet may not prevent you from having a panic attack or anxious thoughts completely, it goes a long way in improving your brain health both now and later in life.
 And good nutrition may keep you from succumbing to other brain health illnesses such as Alzheimer’s disease in the future.